iOS17/sideloadly/README.md

 **### 9 Installer**

 9 Install is an online iOS app signer and Installer tool.
 This app provides nine apps that most iPhone users use.
-After getting the Nine Installer membership, users can download and install iPA files with the 9 Signer app.
+After gaining the Nine Installer membership, users can download and install iPA files using the 9 Signer app.
 This tool doesn't have a 10-app limitation like the Sideloadly tool, and you don't need a PC to sign and install the iPA apps.

 [Download 9 Install Tool  ](https://zeejb.com/9-install%D0%B5r/)